At Anchor. BEFORE SAILING OFF

-the latter constitute a common heritage of the Mediterranean peoples.
+a determining factor in the development of civilizations; these cultures, therefore, constitute a common heritage of the Mediterranean peoples.

 (Description of the program in the media)

-THE RADIO PROGRAM MEDITERRANEAN PERIPLUS had as a starting point a series of articles in the Thessalonica newspaper in 1994-1995, before the rather painful – as it turned out – experience of Thessalonica, European Capital of Culture, in 1997.
-Its objective was to highlight the need for a Mediterranean Conservatoire in Thessalonica, in parallel with the immediate, realistic goal of organizing a Mediterranean Festival focusing on music, but also encompassing other artistic and literary events, the Halcyon Days – both in connection with that supposedly “feast of culture” in the town.
+THE RADIO PROGRAM MEDITERRANEAN PERIPLUS originated from a homonymous year-long series of articles in the newspaper Thessaloniki (1994-1995), before the rather painful (as it turned out) experience of Thessaloniki, European Capital of Culture, in 1997.
+Its objective was to highlight the need for a Mediterranean Conservatoire in Thessaloniki, in parallel with the immediate, realistic goal of organizing a Mediterranean Festival, focusing on music, but also encompassing other artistic and literary events, the Halcyon Days – both in connection with that supposed “feast of culture” in the town.

-THE REMODELING of these voyages in writing is a completely different thing from the actual radio programs because, on the one hand, discussing music is almost always less impressive than listening to music: the description of a miracle, even the most eloquent, bears no comparison to the miracle itself.
+A REMODELING of all those Chronicles in writing is something completely different from the actual radio program, because discussing music, on the one hand, is almost always less impressive than listening to music: the description of a miracle, even the most eloquent, bears no comparison to the miracle itself…

-On the other hand, however, writing is irreplaceable as a different, but absolutely necessary, form of expression and communication, conveying information and conclusions, where it is overwhelmingly superior to sound.
-Indeed, how much more essential it seems for this radio “talk on air” to be written down – because, after all, scripta manent, if they deserve it, having previously undergone the test of criticism – when it may eventually become obvious it’s been something more than just… “talk in the air”!
+Yet on the other hand, writing is irreplaceable as a quite different but absolutely necessary form of expression and communication, conveying information and conclusions, where it is overwhelmingly superior to sound.
+Indeed, how much more essential would it seem if this radio “talk on air” were written down, since, after all, scripta manent (if they deserve it), having previously undergone the test of criticism – when it may eventually become obvious it’s been something more than just… “talk in the air”?

-After more than a dozen years of voyages in space and time, around and beyond the sea of civilizations, let me present a selection of texts, revised according to the needs of reading, not listening – an introduction, if you will, to the Mediterranean Periplus, which, I hope, will be interesting enough to both our initiated fellow voyagers and those who will go out to sea with us thanks to these texts.
+After more than a dozen years of voyages in time and space, around and beyond the sea of civilizations (1998–2010), let me present a selection of texts, revised according to the needs of reading, not listening – an introduction, if you will, to the Mediterranean periplus, which, I hope, will be interesting enough to both our initiated fellow voyagers and all those who will confidently go out to sea with us thanks to these texts.